-After you are done exploring all the colleges you may be interested in, it is time to narrow down your college choices and keep that list manageable.
+After exploring all the colleges you may be interested in, it is time to narrow down your college choices.
+And there’s keeping that list manageable.
 Experts advise narrowing the final list to about 8–10 colleges that you will apply to.

-All the colleges on your shortlist would have passed the basic criteria with respect to the programs they offer, size of the school and campus location.
+All the colleges on your shortlist would have passed the basic criteria.
+That includes the programs they offer, the size of the school and campus location.
 This list is more nit-picky, to be used to help you look at smaller details that can still affect your overall experience.

 These tips will help you narrow down your choices of colleges to apply to: